-People bring their new-born babies for baptism for all sorts of reasons and whoever you are, you are very welcome.
-We baptise infants on the majority of Sundays through the year.
+People bring their new-born babies for baptism for all sorts of reasons and whoever you are interested in bringing your child, you are very welcome.
+We generally baptise infants on the first Sunday of the month.
 Because of COVID only the children of one family will be baptised at each service.

 If your child is under the age of six or you seek baptism as an adult then we would expect you to do this in the context of being parents or being an adult who is making a commitment to come to church.
 Jesus was baptised in the river Jordan and this was a turning point in his life – you can read the story in the Bible at the beginning of Mark’s Gospel in the New Testament.
 Jesus told his followers to baptise others as a sign that they had turned away from their old life, and begun a new life as Christ’s disciples.

 At this service your Godparents are making the same commitment to the promises so they must be baptised themselves.
 We can arrange for the baptism of a parent or Godparent, but they need to speak to the clergy first.

 Baptism is the first part of a two-part ritual.
 As babies are often baptised their parents and Godparents make promises on their behalf.
 The second part is Confirmation when people are teenagers or older and are able to confirm the promises for themselves.

 Sometimes people feel they can’t make this level of

 commitment to the church at the moment, but want to thank God for the birth of

 their child and celebrate with friends and family.
 In this case we can offer

 you a service of Thanksgiving and Naming.
 This is what it says, a service where

 your baby is blessed, and we name them before God.
 There is no water as this is